Horsed/tainr/doc/configuration/README.md

 # Configuration

-The configuration of tainr is done via a ```tainrfile.js``` file that is expected to be located in the current working directory if none is provided via the CLI.
+The configuration of tainr is done via a ```tainrfile.js``` that is expected to be located in the current working directory if none is provided via the CLI.
 To explicitly provide a config file use the ```-c``` option:

     $ tainr start -c /path/to/somefile.js